simonmichael/hledger/hledger/hledger.m4.md

 ## `payee` directive

+`payee PAYEE NAME`

-The `payee` directive can be used to declare a limited set of payees which may appear in [transaction descriptions](#descriptions).
+This directive can be used to declare a limited set of payees which may appear in [transaction descriptions](#descriptions).
 The ["payees" check](#check) will report an error if any transaction refers to a payee that has not been declared.
 Eg: